 Bernard Chapin is a writer and author of Man Going His Own Way and Women: Theory and Practice.
 He has a Youtube channel called Chapin’s INFERNO with daily uploads.
 He is also runs the website Male Defender.

-Matt Forney is a Chicago-based author and journalist.
-He blogs at MattForney.com and is the author of several books, including Confessions of an Online Hustler.
-Matt's work has also been featured at Return of Kings, Taki's Magazine, Alternative Right and many other sites, and he also served as the editor of Reaxxion, a gaming website for men.
+Matt Forney is a Chicago-based author and journalist and the host of Right On's podcast This Alt-Right Life.
+He blogs at MattForney.com and is also on Gab, Instagram, SoundCloud, and YouTube.
+He is the author of several books, including Confessions of an Online Hustler, available here.
+Matt's work has also been featured at Return of Kings, Taki's Magazine, Red Ice, Alternative Right and many other sites, and he formerly served as the editor of Reaxxion, a gaming website for men.

 Alexander Dugin (b.
 1962) is one of the best-known writers and political commentators in post-Soviet Russia.
 During the 1980s, he was a principal member of the underground traditionalist movement in the Soviet Union, for which he was arrested by the KGB and expelled from his studies at the Moscow Aviation Institute in 1983.
 He continued to support his private studies in traditionalist philosophy by working as a street sweeper.
 He later became a journalist and made his earliest foray into politics by joining Pamyat, the first nationalist party to emerge during the twilight years of the USSR.
 In 2001, Dugin founded the Eurasia Movement, which he has continued to lead up to the present day.
 For more than a decade, he has also been an advisor to Vladimir Putin and others in the Kremlin on geopolitical matters, being a vocal advocate of a return of Russian power to the global stage, to act as a counterweight to American domination.